Frequently Asked Questions

 Studio Directors, earn a 5% - 8% rebate for your loyal support!
-To qualify, registration must exceed $2000 and be paid in full by the rebate deadline.
+To qualify, registration must exceed $2000 and be paid in full by the rebate date.
 Credit card payments will receive a 3% rebate regardless of Royalty Reward Level.
-Visit our website or call the Spotlight office for more details.

 When do I get a schedule?